TheMarlboroMan/dfw-jumpstart/README.md

 - Use set_state(state), as in set_state(state_main).
 Use a state defined in states.h

+###Implement text input.

+- Take a look at the console controller.
+It is wise not to use the dli::sdl_input (implemented by dfw::input) buffer, but to build your own so you can keep control.
+Backspace and enter can be controlled, as seen.

 ##Files and directory structure.

 The most relevant files are.